tux-o-matic/python-asgi-demo/README.md

 The app starts a [single asyncio worker programmatically for Hypercorn](https://hypercorn.readthedocs.io/en/latest/how_to_guides/api_usage.html#features-caveat).

 ## Local development
+After cloning the repo and changing directory into it.
 ```shell
 python3 -m venv venv
 source venv/bin/activate